vasihu/Delta-demo/README.md

 # Delta-demo
-This is repo for Git and Github
+This is repo for Git and Github.